-Wee Speak provides personalized, professional and effective speech and language evaluations and therapy to children and adolescents.
+Wee Speak provides personalized, professional and effective speech and language, feeding and occupational evaluations and therapy to children and adolescents.
 After the initial evaluation, we create individualized goals and a treatment plan based on the results of that evaluation.
 After each session, we meet with the parent or caregiver and provide at-home activities in order to facilitate carryover and long lasting results.

 What Makes Us Special:

 At Wee Speak, we use a variety of speech and language therapy approaches with your child, such as structured and unstructured therapy activities and play for articulation and language therapy, sensory and tactile feedback, oral motor therapy techniques, Augmentative and Alternative Communication (AAC) and PECS.
 We also pride ourselves on providing the following to every client:

 Individual Therapy Sessions Created Specifically for Each Client

 We have experience working with children who have a variety of disorders and disabilities.
 Areas of specialized training with children include, but are not limited to:

 Delays in language are the most common types of developmental delay.
 We can help children improve their understanding of language (follow directions, point to/identify objects), increase their use of expressive language (say words, expand vocabulary, request) and use gestures to communicate during play and structured therapy.

 Childhood Apraxia of Speech (CAS)

 Our experienced staff are able to diagnose and treat children with Childhood Apraxia of Speech (CAS).
 We use Dynamic Temporal and Tactile Cueing (DTTC), which is a motor-based approach, meaning it is designed to improve the brain’s ability to plan and program movements for speech.
 We also use the Cycles Approach and PROMPT when appropriate.
 Every treatment plan is specifically designed for the individual needs of each child.